gitlabhq/gitlab-runner/docs/monitoring/index.md

 specification.

 These metrics are meant as a way for operators to monitor and gain insight into your runners.
-For example, you may be interested if the load average increase on your runner's host is related to an increase in processed jobs.
-Or perhaps you are running a cluster of machines to be used for the jobs, and you want to track build trends to plan changes in your infrastructure.
+For example, you might be interested to know if an increase in load average on the runner host is related to an increase in processed jobs.
+Or perhaps you are running a cluster of machines, and you want to track build trends so you can make changes to your infrastructure.

 ### Learning more about Prometheus